-But even as Biden becomes more aggressive, he has refrained from using all of his powers to pressure Americans to get vaccinated.
-He's held off, for instance, on proposals to require vaccinations for all air travelers or, for that matter, the federal work force.
+But even as Biden becomes more aggressive, he has refrained from using all his powers to pressure Americans to get vaccinated.
+He's held off, for instance, on proposals to require vaccinations for all air travelers or, for that matter, the federal workforce.
 The result is a precarious balancing act as Biden works to make life more uncomfortable for the unvaccinated without spurring a backlash in a deeply polarized country that would only undermine his public health goals.

-Vaccine mandates are “the right lever at the right time," said Ben Wakana, the deputy director of strategic communications & engagement for the White House COVID-19 response, noting the public's increasing confidence in the vaccines and adding that it marks a new phase in the government's campaign to encourage Americans to get shots.
+Vaccine mandates are “the right lever at the right time," said Ben Wakana, the deputy director of strategic communications and engagement for the White House COVID-19 response, noting the public's increasing confidence in the vaccines and adding that it marks a new phase in the government's campaign to encourage Americans to get shots.

 Many Republicans, particularly those eyeing the party's 2024 presidential nomination, disagree and warn of federal overreaching into decisions that should be left to individuals.
 Biden and Gov. Ron DeSantis of Florida, an epicenter of the latest virus wave, have spent weeks feuding over the proper role of government during a public health crisis.